Nisarg-1406/Printed-Page-and-Short-Text-Reading/README.md

 ## About Me
 **IF YOU LIKED MY WORK, PLEASE HIT THE STAR BUTTON, AND IF POSSIBLE DO PLEASE SHARE, SO THAT COMMUNITY CAN GET BENIFIT OUT OF IT BEACUSE I AM EXLPANING EACH AND EVERY LINE OF CODE FOR EACH AND EVERY PROJECT OF MINE.**

-I am Solving **Algorithms and Data Structure Problems from more than 210 Days Without any off-Day and have solved more than 400 Questions on various topics**.
+Also I am Solving **Algorithms and Data Structure Problems from more than 220 Days Without any off-Day and have solved more than 405 Questions on various topics and posting my solutions on Github Daily**.
 You can Visit my Profile of LeetCode here - **https://leetcode.com/Nisarg1406/**

 I am good at Algorithms and Data structure and I have good Projects in Machine learning and Deep Learning (Computer Vision). **I am and would be posting the detialed explantion of each and every project working**.
 I am activily looking for an Internhip in **Software development enginering (SDE) Domain and Machine learning Domain**.